 On March 14, 2022, the Company filed a prospectus supplement to its 2020 Shelf Registration Statement registering a direct offering (the "2022 Preferred Stock Offering") of 2,425 shares of Series A convertible preferred stock (the "Series A Preferred Stock") and 2,425 shares of Series B convertible preferred stock (the "Series B Preferred Stock") and Series A warrants (the "Series A Warrants") to purchase up to an aggregate of 12,125 shares of the common stock of the Company and Series B warrants (the "Series B Warrants") to purchase up to an aggregate of 12,125 shares of common stock.
 Each share of Series A Preferred Stock and Series B Preferred Stock has a stated value of \$1,000 per share and a conversion price of \$400.00 per share.
 The shares of preferred stock issued in the 2022 Preferred Stock Offering are convertible into an aggregate of 12,125 shares of common stock.
 The Series A Warrants have an exercise price of \$520.00 per share, will become exercisable six months following the date of issuance, and will expire 5 years following the initial exercise date.
-The Series B Warrants have an exercise price of \$520.00 per share, will become exercisable six months following the date of issuance, and will expire one and one-half years following the initial exercise date.
-Proceeds from the 2022 Preferred Stock Offering, net of the placement agent's fees and offering expenses were approximately \$4.1 million.
-A portion of the placement's agents fees included warrants to purchase 606 shares of the common stock of the Company at a strike price of \$500.00 per share.
+The Series B Warrants have an exercise price of \$520.00 per share, will become exercisable six months following the date of issuance, and will expire 5 the share of the placement agent's fees and offering expenses were approximately \$4.1 million.
+A portion of the placement agent's fees included warrants to purchase 606 shares of the common stock of the Company at a strike price of \$500.00 per share.
 The warrants become exercisable six months following the date of issuance and will expire 5 years following the commencement of sales in the 2022 Preferred Stock Offering.